mesosphere/dcos-commons/docs/pages/operations-guide.md

 ```

 This method can be used mapping any configuration setting (applicable during initial install) to its associated Marathon environment variable (applicable during reconfiguration).

-## Updating service version

-TODO: Sunil

-+ Documentation on how to update from one version of a service to the next
-+ Include how to update CLI

 ## Restart a pod